-Through these interpretations of the relation between rhythm and ornament, we are assisting to the renaissance of an aesthetic based both on the mimicry of nature and the ability to put together a new spatiality, where Art and Craft are mediated by Software parameters, where the human hand has been replaced by a digital extension on a new range of performances, dictated not by the X and Y space, but by a field where the eye acts as if it were a hand, not as a receptive but as an active organ, and what is at hand is always nearby and close, without any sense of depth or perspective, and without background or horizon.
-Such is the Nouveau Pulsation.
+Through these interpretations of the ornament, we are assisting to the renaissance of an aesthetic based both on the mimicry of nature and the ability to put together a new spatiality, where Art and Craft are mediated by Software parameters, where the human hand has been replaced by a digital extension on a new field of operation, dictated not by the X and Y space, but by a field where the eye acts as if it were a hand, not as a receptive but as an active organ, and what is at hand is always nearby and close, without any sense of depth or perspective, and without background or horizon.
+Such is the Digital Nouveau.